 Enjoy these savory thin pancakes for breakfast, lunch or dinner.
 They taste like omelets but contain no eggs.
 I am a bit obsessed with them.
 I have been making these with gram flour (aka besan) that I grind up in my grain mill.
 But you need not grind your own flour to reduce waste!
 I have a grain mill to grind wheat and rye flour for sourdough bread and so use it for grinding roasted split chickpeas to render gram flour as well.
 You can buy gram flour at Indian stores.
 Chickpea flour contains ground whole chickpeas and also works but I prefer the taste of gram flour.

 Add dry spices (turmeric and cumin, for example) to the flour and stir in water and any add-ins (finely chopped onion and tomato taste delicious).
 Melt ghee or coconut oil, spread the batter in a thin layer, fry and repeat.
 Purée some cilantro chutney to go with your breakfast.
 Of all the breakfast ideas listed here, these require the most time.
 They don’t reheat well and taste best fresh.
-You may want to have a couple of frying pans on the go, depending on how many you make.
+Speed cooking up by having a couple of frying pans on the go, depending on how many you make.

 Really, any egg dish makes a good breakfast.
 But you might not have time to make huevos rancheros on a weekday morning.
 If you hardboil eggs on the weekend or in the evening, you can grab them out of the refrigerator in the morning.